 If the host (or the software running on it) fails to receive data fast enough, an overrun will occur.
-When this happens, the last-filled buffer frame will be recycled instead of being sent to the USB queue, and a full data frame will be lost.
+When this happens, the last-filled buffer frame will be recycled instead of being sent to the USB queue, and a full frame of data will be lost.
 To prevent this occurrence, the user must ensure that the CDC data pipe is being read continuously, or the incoming data rate must be reduced.

-3.1.3 Mass Storage Device
+4.1.3 Mass Storage Device